Do you want to get more done each day? Is ‘Brain Fog’ always in your way?

-ALCAR can help with atherosclerosis by regulating the oxidation of LDL cholesteral in the blood, and improves brain function by protecting brain cells from oxididative damage.
+ALCAR can help with atherosclerosis by regulating the oxidation of LDL cholesterol in the blood, and improves brain function by protecting brain cells from oxidative damage.

-ALCAR also accelerates the metabolism of mitochondria, allowing it to relieve chronic fatigue, slow down cellular aging, reduce nerve pain, and improve HIV symptoms.
+It also accelerates the metabolism of mitochondria, relieving chronic fatigue, slowing down cellular aging, reducing nerve pain, and improving HIV symptoms.

 What’s at play here is a kind of a ‘Trickle Down Effect’.

-When mitichondria are operating at full capacity, energy levels are increased, and pretty much every cell in the body becomes healthier, including nerve tissue.
+When mitochondria are operating at full capacity, energy levels are increased, and pretty much every cell in the body becomes healthier, including nerve tissue.

 Acetyl L-Carnitine for Weight Loss – Honorable Mention